Error-404-bob/kirpi/readme.md

-setFont(font:rl.Font) #sets the font getFont() :Font   #returns the current font getDefaultFont() :Font  #returns the framework's default font.
+setFont(font:rl.Font) #sets the font getFont() :Font   #returns the current font getDefaultFont() :Font  #returns the framework's default font. pushState()     #copies the current drawing state (color, line settings, font, etc.) and pushes it onto the state stack. popState()      #restores the previous drawing state by popping it from the state stack. resetState()    # resets the current drawing state (color, line settings, font, etc.) back to its default values.Does not affect previously saved states in the stack.

 #Drawing
 polygon(mode:DrawModes,points:varargs[float])   #draws a polygon